avirupc/pandas-exercises/README.md

 _Additionally, I have been adding my own notebook in each section containing my approach, solutions, and comments.
 These are named using the following format:_
 * _**`{chapter_no}_{dataset_name}_Avirup.ipynb`** *(e.g., `01_Chipotle_Avirup.ipynb`)*_

----

-_💡 **A Note on My Solutions:** These are purely my **personal solutions** and may not always be the most optimal or correct, but they reflect my learning process.
+_**A Note on My Solutions:** <br>These are purely my **personal solutions** and may not always be the most optimal or correct, but they reflect my learning process.
 Feel free to explore my solutions and perhaps get inspired to improve them or come up with your own!"_

 <p style="text-align: right; font-style: italic;">- Avirup </p>
 </div>